Federated States Of Micronesia Food: Top 10 Best Dishes

 Chuukese Sashimi offers a pristine taste of Pacific seafood.
 It typically features thinly sliced, fresh-caught tuna served raw with minimal seasoning.
 Reflecting Japanese influences, it’s a culinary art form that connects diners to Chuuk’s oceanic bounty and cultural heritage.

-Chuukese Sashimi - Federated States Of Micronesia Food
+Chuukese Sashimi - Federated States of Micronesia food

 Federated States of Micronesia food: Tuna Poke on Chuuk Island